 - A minimum of three years of teaching, direct service, administrative experience with technology, instructional design either in school, administrative, or business/industry.
 The types of professional experiences in an applicant’s background will be viewed as evidence of both direct service roles, as well as commitment to the field of instructional technology.

 - Three letters of recommendation from educational or direct service settings, two of which should refer to direct experiences with instructional technology and/or multimedia design, and can speak to the candidate’s potential for success in a doctorate program.

 Applicants should hold a master's degree in a related field, and the student's graduate GPA should be 3.5 or higher.
 In addition, three years of full-time professional experience in a credible school, agency, or organization is required.

 Applicants meeting the above criteria may be invited for an interview with the doctoral admissions committee.
 This interview, conducted by graduate faculty of the University, provides the candidate an opportunity to demonstrate potential for leadership, commitment to service, and interest in applied research.
 A candidate who fails to meet one of the criteria may receive probationary admission if he/she is sponsored by a doctoral faculty member.

 The program requires a minimum of sixty hours of graduate credit, successful passing of a comprehensive examination, and completion of a dissertation.

-A comprehensive examination will be taken after the completion of forty-two hours of required coursework.
-Following the written part of the examination, an oral examination is scheduled with the student’s Doctoral Dissertation Committee.
-Students must be enrolled during the semester the comprehensive examination is taken.
-After successful completion of the written and oral comprehensive examination, the student may defend the dissertation proposal.
+A comprehensive examination (called the dossier process) will be taken after the completion of forty-two hours of required coursework.
+The doctoral program committee will review each student's competencies of scholarship, learning design, and service to determine whether the student should pursue the student's dissertation process.
+Students must be enrolled during the semester the dossier review is conducted.
+After successful completion of the written and oral dossier process, the student may defend the dissertation proposal.

 |Doctorate of Education in Instructional Systems Design and Technology|